Isotopes of thorium: History

-As a peculiarity of the extremely low excitation energy, the lifetime of 229mTh very much depends on the electronic environment of the nucleus.
-In 229Th ions, the internal conversion decay channel is energetically forbidden, as the isomeric energy is below the energy that is required for further ionization of Th+.
-This leads to a lifetime that may approach the radiative lifetime of 229mTh, for which no measurement exists, but which has been theoretically predicted to be in the range between 103 to 104 seconds.
-Experimentally, for 229mTh2+ and 229mTh3+ ions, an isomeric lifetime of longer than 1 minute was found.
-Opposed to that, in neutral 229Th atoms the internal conversion decay channel is allowed, leading to an isomeric lifetime which is reduced by 9 orders of magnitude to about 10 microseconds.
-A lifetime in the range of a few microseconds was indeed confirmed in 2017 for neutral, surface bound 229mTh atoms, based on the detection of the internal conversion decay signal.

-In a 2018 experiment, it was possible to perform a first laser-spectroscopic characterization of the nuclear properties of 229mTh.
+In another 2018 experiment, it was possible to perform a first laser-spectroscopic characterization of the nuclear properties of 229mTh.
 In this experiment, laser spectroscopy of the 229Th atomic shell was conducted using a 229Th2+ ion cloud with 2% of the ions in the nuclear excited state.
-This allowed to probe for the hyperfine shift induced by the different nuclear spin states of the ground and the isomeric state.
+This allowed probing for the hyperfine shift induced by the different nuclear spin states of the ground and the isomeric state.
 In this way, a first experimental value for the magnetic dipole and the electric quadrupole moment of 229mTh could be inferred.